From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: Conclusions

 \section{Conclusions}

-We have shown that the behavior of the $O(n)$ model in the large $n$ limit on general graphs can be understood as a interplay between the Adjacency and Laplacian matrices.
+We have shown that the behavior of the $O(n)$ model in the large-$n$ limit on general, non-random graphs can be understood as an interplay between the Adjacency and Laplacian matrices.
 At high temperatures, the spectrum of the Adjacency matrix determines the free energy, while at low temperatures the Laplacian spectrum governs it.
 This behavior is enforced by a set of saddle point equations that simplify in the two temperature limits, where the Lagrange multipliers either approach the local coordination numbers $z_i$ or become equal across sites.
 This contrasts with the usual definition of the spherical model on graphs, which assumes a single Lagrange multiplier multiplying the matrix $Z_{ij}=z_i\delta_{ij}$.
+The crossover between Laplacian and Adjacency matrix emerges to be a general property, however, the way it is realized depends on the specific properties of the graph.
+We illustrated this dependence by analyzing several representative classes of graphs, both with and without a critical point.

 We illustrated this result on several representative graphs, both with and without phase transitions.
-For trees, the Lagrange multipliers were determined analytically, while for decorated lattices we showed how they remarkably approach their Laplacian values in the low temperature phase.
+For trees, the Lagrange multipliers were determined analytically, while for decorated lattices we showed how they remarkably approach their Laplacian values in the low-temperature phase.
 For a graph with diverging coordination number, we demonstrated that the parameters remain fixed at their Adjacency matrix values even at the critical temperature $T_c$.

+In this paper, we have mostly studied nonrandom graphs; however, an extension of our results to random graphs would be very interesting to study.
+In the case of purely ferromagnetic couplings one may expect the Laplacian-to-Adjacency matrix transition to carry over and that behavior similar to scenarios B) and C) of Fig. \ref{figure1} are observed, which would allow to study phenomena related to the localization of eigenvectors in these networks in a direct way \cite{silva2025spectral}.
+However, for antiferromagnetic or competing interactions a full investigation should be performed.
+Our work could be also used as a starting point to extend known results concerning the spherical spin glass model and infinite component spin glass models \cite{kosterlitz1976spherical,almeida1978infinite,aspelmeier2004generalized,lupo2017approximating}.
+The appearance of the Laplacian is tied to a ferromagnetic ground state, while for spin glasses a more complex low-temperature behavior has to be expected for the Lagrange multipliers.